Retail jobs put at risk by self-service technology, experts say - Red Deer Advocate

 Canadian companies operating in Alberta and Ontario face additional pressure from impending minimum wage hikes, said Johal.

 On Jan.
-1, Ontario’s minimum wage jumps from $11.60 an hour to $14.
-It will increase another dollar the following year.
+1, Ontario’s minimum wage is slated to jump from $11.60 an hour to $14 if a proposed bill passes.
+It would increase another dollar the following year.
 Meanwhile, in Alberta, the minimum wage for most employees will rise from $13.60 to $15 per hour next Oct.
 1.

 “The natural next step for many of these stores is to look at technological solutions which might make it possible for them to reduce their wage bill,” Johal said.